irobot-ros/ros2-performance/proposals/intraprocess_communication.md

    different process joins.
 Initially, published messages are not passed to the middleware, since all the `Subscription`s are in the same process.
 This means that the middleware is not able to store old messages for eventual late-joiners.

-## Future works

- - Since there is one ring buffer per `Subscription` and each `Subscription` has only a callback that does not change, it is possible, while creating the `Subscription`, to choose whether the ring buffer has to store `std::shared_ptr<MessageT>` or `std::unique_ptr<MessageT>`.
-This allows to improve the performances in cases when a `Publisher` with `volatile` durability publishes a message giving up its ownership.
-In the proposed implementation only `std::shared_ptr<MessageT>` are stored, so each `Subscription` that wants ownership requires to create a new message.
-   On the other hand, directly storing `std::unique_ptr<MessageT>` for these `Subscription`s allows to move the ownership of the published message to one of the `Subscription`, thus saving a copy of the message.

- - Depending on the size of `MessageT`, storing a `std::shared_ptr<MessageT>` may not be the most efficient
-   solution: if the message size is very small, it should be possible to directly store copies of the messages in the intra-process ring buffers for improved performance.